William E. DePuy: Early life and World War II

 DePuy was born in Jamestown, North Dakota.
 He was of French Huguenot and Scotch-Irish descent via Canada.
 His military career began when he enlisted in the South Dakota National Guard, eventually becoming a squad leader.
 He graduated from South Dakota State University in 1941 with a Bachelor of Science in economics, and received a Reserve Officers' Training Corps commission as a second lieutenant of Infantry.
 His first assignment was with the 20th Infantry Regiment at Fort Leonard Wood, and during this time he walked to the Louisiana Maneuvers and back with his platoon.

 Shortly after the United States' entry into World War II, DePuy was assigned in 1942 as a lieutenant, at age 22, to the newly formed 90th Infantry Division.
 He received a field promotion to major in command of a battalion during the Normandy campaign in August 1944, at age 24.
 He served with the 90th Division in the fierce fighting from Utah Beach through the Battle of the Bulge.
 For his combat heroism he was awarded his first Distinguished Service Cross and three Silver Stars.
 He then served as an operations officer at division level and was promoted to lieutenant colonel in January 1945.

 DePuy's service as battalion commander, regimental executive officer and division's operations officer was described as outstanding by 90th Division late commander, Major General Herbert L. Earnest.
-General James A. Van Fleet called DePuy's staff work as "brilliant" and added that his "inspiring and courageous leadership" of his battalion in many actions included the Battle of the Ardennes, provides "some of the finest examples of infantry operations in this War".
+General James A. Van Fleet called DePuy's staff work as "brilliant" and added that his "inspiring and courageous leadership" of his battalion provided "some of the finest examples of infantry operations in this War".

 He would later reflect that "the Division learned to fight for real against the Germans in Normandy--the Germans did the instructing.. in six weeks the 90th Division lost 100% of its strength in infantry soldiers and 150% of its officers."